 Avoid bottled water or check the labels: Do not give an infant bottled water from the store.
 Tempting as it may be for its convenience, this water usually contains minerals like sodium and sulfate in higher quantities than a baby should have.
 If you don’t have a choice, read the label and ensure that sodium/Na level is below 200 mg per liter and sulphate/SO/SO4 is below 250 mg per liter.14

-What Other Fluids To Feed A Baby After 6 Months
+Introduce Other Fluids Also Only After 6 Months

 The American Academy of Pediatrics (AAP) recommends that babies be exclusively breastfed for the first 6 months of their lives.
 After this, complementary foods like purees or some juices and other fluids may be introduced, followed by some solids, but breast milk must stay on the menu till they are at least 12 months old.
 Beyond this, breastfeeding is a choice that individual mothers and babies will need to make for themselves.15

-Remember, other milk like cow’s milk must strictly be avoided until a child is at least 1 year old.
-Begin with whole fat milk.
+According to the AAP, other milk like cow’s milk must strictly be avoided until a child is at least 1 year old.
+This is because cow’s milk can’t be digested as easily or may not be as balanced as breastmilk or formula.
+After your baby is 1, you can start them on whole fat milk.
 After age 2, you could consider moving to semi-skimmed milk if your child is thriving and eating a healthy, robust, balanced diet.
 Skimmed milk is best avoided for kids under 5 years because young bodies need the extra fat.
 Fruit juices and smoothies should ideally be given only after the child is 1 year.16